 Social data also helps organizations add another dimension of analysis when looking at the big picture of their brand.
 This gives organizations access to data about their customers that is unattainable through other channels.

 Social media offers rich demographic information that allows you to better understand your audience.
-Be prepared to re-position your messaging if your real audience differs from your perceived audience.
+Reposition your messaging if your real audience differs from your perceived audience.

-Conversions and conversion rates should be regularly monitored and analyzed as part of a bigger picture audit as this will tell you if you’re successfully attracting the right kind of traffic and what types of content work for your goals.
+Regularly monitor your conversion rates.
+Analyze them as part of a bigger picture audit.
+This will tell you if you’re successfully attracting the right kind of traffic and what types of content work for your goals.

 3. Competitor analysis